lisongxu/CSCE156-Project-DB/README.md

 ### 2.1 Database

 All information should be stored on the database server `cse-linux-01.unl.edu`.
-Please write an MySQL init code to initialize the database, such as creating all the tables and inserting the initial user and post data into these tables, before Jstgram starts.
+Please write a MySQL initialization script to set up the database, such as creating tables and inserting initial user and post data as specified below, before Jstgram starts.

 ### 2.1 Users

 To simplify the project, your applicaion does not need to support adding or deleting users.
-Instead, please add a group of users into the database in your MySQL init code.
+Instead, we will use the MySQL initialization script to add a predefined group of users into the database.

 A user can log into Jstgram using their unique username and password.

-Your MySQL init code should add the following information into the database before Jstgram starts.
+Your MySQL initialization script should add the following information to the database before Jstgram starts.
-*  a total of four users with usernames: Alice, Bob, Crystal, and David, and their passwords: Alice123, Bob123, Crystal123, David123, respectively.
+*  Four users with usernames: Alice, Bob, Crystal, and David, and their respective passwords: Alice123, Bob123, Crystal123, David123.

 ### 2.2 Posts

 To simplify the project, your application only needs to support the text posts.
-That is, a user can publish only text posts (no more text arts in project 1).
+User can publish text posts only (no text art posts as in Project 1).

-Your MySQL init code should add the following information into the database before Jstgram starts.
+Your MySQL initialization script should add the following information to the database before Jstgram starts.
 * Alice posted "Project deadline extended?" at 19:00:00 on October 12, 2023.
 * Bob posted "Yep" at 19:01:00 on October 12, 2023.
 * David posted "Fall break" at 09:00:00 on October 16, 2023